Break out the spreadsheets and small font, because budget season is just around the corner.

 A new budget is the product of the budget that came before it.
 It’s grounded in staffing plans, strategies, and purchases from the year before that are adjusted to meet the needs of the next fiscal year.
-To accurately plan for the upcoming year, access to historical spending is critical.
+In order to accurately plan for the upcoming year, access to your historical spending is key.

-Do your budget owners have access to their historical spending to know what to tweak for the future?
+- Do your budget owners have access to their historical spending in order to know what to tweak for the future?

 Efficiency in the Reconciliation Process

-District charts of accounts contain thousands of account codes, each with a unique and valuable purpose.
-My staff would spend nearly two weeks reconciling each account code to make sure it was used appropriately, ensuring that we met funding guidelines and balanced the budget to its total allocation of funds.
-A budget tool should streamline that process and take any guesswork out of reconciling your accounts.
+District charts of accounts contain thousands of account codes, each with a unique and important purpose.
+My staff would spend nearly two weeks reconciling each account code to make sure it was used appropriately, ensuring that funding guidelines were met and the budget was balanced to its total allocation of funds.
+To be effective, your budget tool should streamline that process and take any guesswork out of reconciling your accounts.

 A Holistic View of Funds

-One of the biggest challenges with Excel spreadsheets is their inability to allow budget owners to see and plan for all funding sources at the same time.
-A school principal would sometimes receive 3-5 separate Excel forms to encompass the various sources of funding.
-Imagine paying for a tank of gasoline with three different credit cards.
+One of the biggest challenges with Excel spreadsheets is their inability to allow budget owners to view and plan for all funding sources at the same time.
+A school principal would sometimes receive 3-5 separate Excel forms to encompass the various sources of funding that they were responsible for.
+This is like paying for a tank of gasoline with 3 separate credit cards.
 Without all of the funding sources being simultaneously visible to the budget manager, principals have little ability to plan for their total expenditures and create the budget.